upsidelab/spree_gladly/README.md

     $ bundle install

-Next you should run installer:
+Next you should run the installer:

     $ bundle exec rails generate spree_gladly:install

 ## Configuration

-After installation, you will find in `config/initializers` directory below file:
+After installation, you will find in `config/initializers/spree_gladly.rb` directory the below file:

 ````
 SpreeGladly.setup do |config|